SAP-samples/easy-extension-samples/easy-tutorial-step2/README.md

 ## Tutorial tasks
 These are your tasks to complete this step of the tutorial:
 - Complete the creation of the data model with the missing item types
-- Create also the model classes for the new itemtypes
+- Create also the model classes for the new item types
-- Create ImpEx files to load delivery slots for the next 2 weeks.
-Create for every day of the week a slot for each of this time windows:
-  - 10:00 to 12:00
-  - 12:00 to 14:00
-  - 14:00 to 16:00
-  - 16:00 to 18:00
-  - 18:00 to 20:00
-  - 20:00 to 22:00
+- Create ImpEx file to create data
-- Create ImpEx file to remove delivery slots created above during uninstall process
+- Create ImpEx file to remove the data created above during uninstall process

 ## Next step
 Once completed, simply uninstall this Easy Tutorial Step 2 extension and install the next one: [Easy Tutorial Step 3](../easy-tutorial-step3/README.md) extension.
 In this next tutorial step you'll find also the solution to your task and you can compare it with yours.